arjangch/grails-project-helper/example1/README.md

   pooled: true
   jmxExport: true
 ```
-To increase security move setting to Development environment.
+To increase security, use different credentials for each environment.
 ```yaml
 environments:
   development: